 The most recent example of white nationalist terror is, of course, the mass shooting that took place in El Paso, Texas earlier this month.
 The shooter opened fire on a multiracial crowd in a Walmart, killing 22 people.
 In the manifesto he left behind, the shooter used standard white nationalist talking points — like the demographic replacement of white people by non-white immigrants — to explain his motivation.

-Less than 24 hours later, a shooter in Dayton, Ohio took aim at a crowd of people, including his sister, killing nine.
+Less than 24 hours later, a shooter in Dayton, Ohio took aim at a crowd of people, including his brother, killing nine.
 While his motives were less clear, since he didn’t leave behind a manifesto, that didn’t stop right-wing figures from suggesting that the killer was associated with antifa.
 They immediately seized upon some vaguely leftist opinions on his Twitter account as proof that he was politically motivated and associated with antifascist organizations.

 The New York Post even published a story saying the Dayton shooter “may be antifa’s first mass killer.”
 Meanwhile, other right-wing outlets ran stories focused on what they saw as the shooter’s left-wing orientation, picking out Twitter posts as clear motivating factors for his violence.
 In one instance, the white nationalist podcast “The Daily Shoah” went so far as to say that the shooter was “definitely” a member of an antifascist gun club — an unsupported conspiracy theory first forwarded on 4Chan and other web forums.